WorldModelers/WorldModelers.github.io/td-modeling/repos-licenses.md

 University of Arizona's top-down modeling engine.
 - Repository: See [https://ml4ai.github.io/delphi/index.html](https://ml4ai.github.io/delphi/index.html) for more information.
 - License: Apache, see [https://ml4ai.github.io/delphi/index.html#license-and-funding](https://ml4ai.github.io/delphi/index.html#license-and-funding)
+- To run Delphi independently as a standalone engine without the HMI, here are the installation/configuration instructions: PLACEHOLDER
+- To run Delphi with the Causemos HMI, here are the installation/configuration instructions: PLACEHOLDER, include all repositories needed

 ### DySE

 University of Pittsburgh's top-down modeling engine.
 - Repository: See [https://github.com/pitt-miskov-zivanov-lab/dyse_wm](https://github.com/pitt-miskov-zivanov-lab/dyse_wm) for more information.
 - License: MIT, see [https://github.com/pitt-miskov-zivanov-lab/dyse_wm/blob/main/LICENSE.txt](https://github.com/pitt-miskov-zivanov-lab/dyse_wm/blob/main/LICENSE.txt)
+- To run DySE independently as a standalone engine without the HMI, here are the installation/configuration instructions: PLACEHOLDER
+- To run DySE with the Causemos HMI, here are the installation/configuration instructions: PLACEHOLDER, include all repositories needed

 ### Sensei

 Jataware's top-down modeling engine.
 - Repository: See [https://github.com/dojo-modeling/sensei](https://github.com/dojo-modeling/sensei) for more information.
 - License:
+- To run Sensei independently as a standalone engine without the HMI, here are the installation/configuration instructions: PLACEHOLDER
+- To run Sensei with the Causemos HMI, here are the installation/configuration instructions: PLACEHOLDER, include all repositories needed

 ## HMI Software Components